Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

 \subsubsection{Investigation of the learned forward operator by linearization}

-In the previous section, we observed that the iResNet has effectively learned to regularize, particularly in smoother regions of the image.
-In this section, we aim to gain a deeper understanding of this learned regularization by comparing the local behavior of our iResNet $\phitheta$ with that of the operator $F$.
-However, due to the inherent nonlinearity of both the network and the operator, this analysis presents a significant challenge.
+To gain a deeper understanding of the learned forward operator $\phitheta$, we compare its local behavior to that of the true operator $F$.
+However, the inherent nonlinearity of both the network and the operator makes this analysis particularly challenging.

 To address this challenge, we approximate $\phitheta$ and $F$ around a given image $x_0\in \R^{n\times m}$ with the help of a first order Taylor expansion.
 The first order Taylor expansion $T\Psi(\cdot,x_0): \R^{n\times m} \to \R^{n\times m}$ of a differentiable operator $\Psi:X\to X$ around $x_0$ restricted to some pixel $(n_0,m_0)\in \{ 1,\dots, n \}\times \{ 1,\dots, m \}$ is given by